yshen47/better_mesh2sdf/README.md

 Alternatively, this respository gives a cleaner, faster and more accurate implementation of mesh2SDF.
 Our solution works for non-watertight and watertight 3D mesh.
 In our solution, we need to first provide the script with a 3D point location, dubbed as guidance point, which we know 100% is outside of the given 3D mesh.
 And then we shoot rays from the guidance point to every SDF query point location, and count the number of ray-mesh intersections between each SDF query points and the guidance points.
+If there is odd number of ray-mesh intersection, then the sign of the SDF query point should be the opposite to the SDF sign at the guidance point, and vice versa.

 ## Requirements